desht/voidsickness/README.md

 # VoidSickness

-PortableHole is a Bukkit plugin which allows players to be pulled from the void and returned to the world's spawn point or a configurable location, optionally applying a configurable set of potion effects.
+VoidSickness is a Bukkit plugin which allows players to be pulled from the void and returned to the world's spawn point or a configurable location, optionally applying a configurable set of potion effects.

 ## Installation